veraxpq/graph_encryption_backend/README.md

 For security issues, we encrypted the passwords before we store them into the database.
 And we add token verification to most APIs to intercept suspicious users.

+## Running the project

+To run the project, users can git clone or zip download the file, open the pom.xml file of the project "open as project", and run the springboot application.
+Users should connect to the MySQL database for the DB of the project to work.
+The SpringBoot application will run on localhost port 18081.

 ## Steganographic model

 <img width="633" alt="Screen Shot 2022-08-11 at 4 55 22 PM" src="https://user-images.githubusercontent.com/101501462/184261258-a3a27ab4-26bf-4d9e-bda0-88b672222ebc.png">